TechNickAI/AICodeBot-action/README.md

 * PASSED: ✅ The code review passed
 * FAILED: 🛑 At least one serious issue was found, and the action will fail
-* COMMENTS: ⚠️ The code review passed, but there are some suggestions for improvement
+* COMMENTS: ⚠️ The code review passed, but there are some suggestions for improvement.
+[Real world example](https://github.com/gorillamania/AICodeBot/commit/a8ba588a5deaf9b863d5b103061a715a2924e908#commitcomment-122803771)

 When a code review fails or has comments, the action will add a comment to the commit or pull request with the review_comments.

 ## Alignment ❤️ + 🤖